David Ellefson: Post Megadeth projects (2021–present)

 Following his departure from Megadeth, Ellefson formed a new band named The Lucid.
 With Ellefson on bass, the band also consists of drummer Mike Heller (Fear Factory, Malignancy), guitarist Drew Fortier, and vocalist Vinnie Dombroski (Sponge, Spys4Darwin).
 Between September and October 2021, the band released three singles; "Maggot Wind", "Damned", and "Hair".
 Their self-titled debut, The Lucid, was released on October 15, 2021.

 In January 2023, the Lucid released their sophomore effort, a five-track EP titled Saddle Up and Ride.
 The EP includes a guest performance from Insane Clown Posse vocalist Violent J on the title track as well as a cover of Faith No More's "Epic" retitled as "Sweet Toof".
 Between December 2022 and January 2023, four singles from the EP were released; "Saddle Up and Ride", "Mumps", "Risk Machine", and "Sweet Toof".

 In 2022, Ellefson formed the death metal band Dieth with Guilherme Miranda on guitar and vocals and Michał Łysejko on drums.
 The band released their first single, In the Hall of the Hanging Serpents, on July 13, 2022.
 The band released three more singles and their first album To Hell and Back in 2023.
 Song Walk With Me Forever from the same album marks Ellefson's first time in his career singing lead vocals.

 In 2022, Ellefson formed the band Kings Of Thrash with former Megadeth guitarist Jeff Young.
 The band plays songs from the first three studio albums of Megadeth live (and sometimes Mustaine-penned Metallica tunes, such as "Jump In The Fire").
 They had former Megadeth guitarist Chris Poland as a guest on their The MEGA Years tour in 2022.
 In February 2023, the group also played shows with an early guitarist for Megadeth, Greg Handevidt.

-In April 2024, Ellefson fillied in for bassist D.D.
+In April 2024, Ellefson filled in for bassist D.D.
 Verni on Overkill's Latin American tour when Verni was unable to perform as he was recovering from shoulder surgery.

+On November 21, 2025, it was announced that Ellefson had joined Metal Church as their new bassist, and he performed on the band's fourteenth studio album Dead to Rights, which was released on April 10, 2026.